Business attraction programs round out your local economic development strategy by providing jobs and needed goods and services.

 The best business attraction prospects are companies in an industry related to and somehow interdependent with industries also located in your town.
 Here when we speak of industry, we're simply speaking of an economic sector, not necessarily manufacturing.
 (It's quirky how we professionals know which meaning of industry we intend--either the broad economic sector, or on the other hand, specifically manufacturing.)

 Let's say you have identified a service sector chain whose services are badly needed by your largest employer.
-You did this, of course, when you made your periodic business retention visit to that employer.
+You leaned about this, of course, when you made your periodic business retention visit to that employer.

 There is one superior way to lure that service sector chain to your location.
 Rather than waiting for the business to find you, and rather than sending out a non-specific information packet featuring that attractive but general brochure for which you overpaid, go see them.

 Talk to a real live person.
 Find out if you are being realistic or not.
 If they tell you their location requirements, and you think you can provide them, set up a step-by-step program of meeting their needs.
 Keep the company informed of how you’re doing.
 If it takes six months, fine.
 Just keep up the communication.
 It's really that simple.
-And uncommon.
+But it is so uncommon that your attentiveness really will be noticed.

-We're sorry to disappoint, but if you've ever engaged in courtship successfully, it's the same simple process that demands thoughtfulness, romance, and effort.
+We're sorry to disappoint you by saying there is no short-cut to attracting a desired business, but if you've ever engaged in courtship successfully, it's the same simple process that demands thoughtfulness, romance, and effort.

 There's another useful analogy from everyday life.
 If you've ever been in sales, you know that sometimes you can't sell to your prospect.
 But if you get to know that prospect, they might refer you to a more likely buyer.
 Referrals can and do happen in business relocation or start-up as well.